sokdr/LinuxAudit/README.md

 A simple Bash script to instanlty gather information about your Linux System.

+Open your Linux terminal enter the following command with permissions (chmod +x LinuxAudit.sh)

 The script checks for the following information:

 <p>&#9632; 1.
 Linux Kernel Information </p>